When this client came to see me his pain was severely affecting the quality of his life. In his own words:

 Look closely at his feet, knees, hands, shoulders, upper body and head.
 They’re all out of alignment.

-These imbalances alone could have caused his pain, but the misalignments from the side view were even more pronounced!
+These imbalances alone could have caused his pain.
+But the misalignments from the side view were even worse!

-After showing him his photos, I explained that we should focus on two key areas: 1) getting the pelvis more balanced, and 2) improving his upper back, shoulders and head position, even though he felt no pain there.
+I showed him his photos and explained that we should work on two key areas.
+One, balance the hips.
+Two, improve the position of his upper back, shoulders, and head, even though he felt no pain there!

 I took the photos below after only 2 months.
 Look closely from the feet all the way to the head and you can see improvements in every position.

 This improvement is not because he is trying to stand taller.
 That’s not what having good posture is about.
 Instead, his muscles keep his body aligned because of the exercises he did to correct his posture.

 As well as becoming pain-free, he also now looks much better, and is less likely to get hurt as he gets older.